cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 description, table of return values, and sample code and URLs as needed.

-Edit the table of endpoints in [`docs/api/README.md`](api/README.md), adding the following row in the appropriate place (i.e. next to the row for `fluview`):
+Edit the table of endpoints in [`docs/api/README.md`](api/README.md), adding the following row in the appropriate place (i.e., next to the row for `fluview`):

 ```